What foods are best cooked in a smoker?

 Trout

 Trout’s delicate flesh is ideal for smoking.
-Light woods like apple or cherry enhance its natural flavors without overpowering them.
+Light woods like apple or cherry enhance their natural flavors without overpowering them.

 Corn

-When exploring what foods are best cooked in a smoker, don’t overlook vegetables like corn.
+Don’t overlook vegetables like corn if you’re wondering what foods are best cooked in a smoker.
 Smoking corn on the cob elevates its sweetness and adds a savory depth.
 Serve it with butter and herbs for an irresistible side dish.

 Peppers